-1 C C 1(4) Common Stock underlying Underwriters' Warrant (5) [•] [•]
+Representatives (3) Warrant to purchase common stock (4) - - Common Stock, underlying Representatives' Warrants(3), (5) [•] [•]

-- (1) In accordance with Rule 457(o) under the Securities Act of 1933, as amended (the "Securities Act"), the number of shares being registered and the proposed maximum offering price per share are not included in this table. - (2) Estimated solely for purposes of computing the amount of the registration fee pursuant to Rule 457(o) under the Securities Act. - (3) Pursuant to Rule 416 under the Securities Act, the shares registered hereby also include an indeterminate number of additional shares as may from time to time become issuable by reason of stock splits, distributions, recapitalizations or other similar transactions. - (4) No registration fee is required pursuant to Rule 457(g) under the Securities Act. - (5) Estimated solely for the purposes of calculating the registration fee pursuant to Rule 457(g) under the Securities Act.
-The underwriters' warrants are exercisable at a per share exercise price equal to 120% of the public offering price.
-The proposed maximum aggregate offering price of the underwriter's warrant is \$\,\), which is equal to 120% of \$\.\)
+- (1) In accordance with Rule 457(o) under the Securities Act of 1933, as amended (the "Securities Act"), the number of shares being registered and the proposed maximum offering price per share are not included in this table. - (2) Estimated solely for purposes of computing the amount of the registration fee pursuant to Rule 457(o) under the Securities Act.
+Includes the offering price of shares of common stock that the underwriter has the option to purchase to cover over-allotments, if any. - (3) Pursuant to Rule 416 under the Securities Act, the shares registered hereby also include an indeterminate number of additional shares as may from time to time become issuable by reason of stock splits, distributions, recapitalizations or other similar transactions. - (4) No registration fee is required pursuant to Rule 457(g) under the Securities Act. - (5) Estimated solely for the purposes of calculating the registration fee pursuant to Rule 457(g) under the Securities Act.
+The warrants are exercisable at a per share exercise price equal to 120% of the public offering price.
+The proposed maximum aggregate offering price of the underwriter's warrants is \$\$, which is equal to 120% of \$\$ (% of \$\$).

-The registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the registrant shall file a further amendment that specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act, or until the Registration Statement shall become effective on such date as the Securities and Exchange Commission, acting pursuant to said Section 8(a), may determine.
+The registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the registrant shall file a further amendment that specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933, as amended, or until the Registration Statement shall become effective on such date as the Securities and Exchange Commission, acting pursuant to said Section 8(a), may determine.
 The information in this preliminary prospectus is not complete and may be changed.
 We may not sell these securities until the registration statement related to these securities filed with the Securities and Exchange Commission is declared effective.
 This prospectus is not an offer to sell or a solicitation of an offer to buy these securities and we are not soliciting offers to buy these securities in any state where the offer or sale is not permitted.

-PRELIMINARY PROSPECTUS SUBJECT TO COMPLETION, DATED APRIL 13, 2018
+PRELIMINARY PROSPECTUS SUBJECT TO COMPLETION, DATED FEBRUARY 5, 2018

-Common Stock
+Summit Semiconductor Common Stock